Learning in Mean Field Games: A Survey: Reinforcement learning algorithms

 Based on such episodes, the agent can for example estimate a policy $\bspi$ by approximately computing the state-action value function $\bfQ^{\bspi,\bsmu}$, or compute a best response by first approximating the optimal value function $\bfQ^{*,\mu}$.
 The value functions can be estimated by backward induction as in \eqref{eq:mfg-finite-horizon-Bellman} and \eqref{eq:mfg-finite-horizon-opt-Bellman}, replacing the expectation by empirical averages over Monte Carlo samples.

-\citet{perrin2020fictitious} solved finite-horizon MFG by a fictitious play method in which the best responses are computing using tabular Q-learning. \cite{mishra2020model} proposed a combination of RL and backward induction to solve finite-horizon MFGs by approximating the policy starting from the terminal time. \cite{pmlr-cui21-approximately} applied best-response based and policy-evaluation based methods combined with DRL techniques and studied numerically the impact of entropy regularization on the convergence of these methods.
-Although DRL methods offer many promises in terms of scalability, it is in general hard to average or sum non-linear function approximators such as neural networks. \cite{lauriere2022scalable} proposed best-response based and policy-evaluation based methods (namely fictitious play and OMD) with DRL techniques in such ways that average or sum of neural networks can be approximated efficiently.
+\citet{perrin2020fictitious} solved finite-horizon MFG by a Fictitious Play method in which the best responses are computing using tabular Q-learning. \cite{mishra2020model} proposed a combination of RL and backward induction to solve finite-horizon MFGs by approximating the policy starting from the terminal time. \cite{cui2021approximately} applied best-response based and policy-evaluation based methods combined with DRL techniques and studied numerically the impact of entropy regularization on the convergence of these methods.
+Although DRL methods offer many promises in terms of scalability, it is in general hard to average or sum non-linear function approximators such as neural networks. \cite{lauriere2022scalable} proposed best-response based and policy-evaluation based methods (namely Fictitious Play and OMD) with DRL techniques in such ways that average or sum of neural networks can be approximated efficiently.
 This leads to scalable model-free methods for finite-horizon MFGs.
+Extensions of these methods to master (i.e., population-dependent) policies have been studied in~\cite{wu2024population}.